yklogos/nptel_face_recognition/README.md

 ## important files

-1. download_vedios_from_channels - downloads vedios from nptel channels
+1. download_vedios_from_channels.ipynb - downloads vedios from nptel channels
-2. get_prof_name_face_from_vedio - saves names and faces of professors
+2. get_prof_name_face_from_vedio.ipynb - saves names and faces of professors
 3. face_recognition_eval.ipynb - evaluation of all vedios using face recognition library